 1. Create a Community: Create a sense of community in the workplace instead of a place where people simply come every day to work for pay.
 Encourage employees to get to know one another, even those from different departments.
 Allow people to express their individuality and leverage what makes them unique to increase their performance.
 And allow workers to bring outside interests into the office.
 These are people with interests outside of work and if you treat them as individuals, solidarity will form and performance will increase.

-2. Reinforce the Positive: Let employees know how your products or services benefit society.
+2. Reinforce the Positive To Motivate Your Employees: Let employees know how your products or services benefit society.
 It doesn’t have to be a large impact but if you accentuate the positive workers will be able to foster a sense of purpose in routine activities.

 3. Encourage Skill Development: Push employees to strive to do better.
 Set realistic goals and then push them forward once a department or team reaches them.
 As long as the goals increase slowly and realistically it will show employees, you have faith in their abilities.
 They will be challenged and surprised as they tackle problems and meet ever-expanding goals.